HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

   )
 }}

-Breaking down by response type highlights some common offenders: xml and text responses are less likely to be cacheable.
+Breaking down by response type confirms our assumptions: xml and text responses (as commonly delivered by tracking pixels / analytics beacons) are less likely to be cacheable.
 Surprisingly, less than two-thirds of images served by third-parties are cacheable.
-On further inspection, this is due to the use of tracking 'pixels' which are returned as non-cacheable zero-size image responses.
+On further inspection, this is due to the use of tracking 'pixels' which are returned as non-cacheable zero-size gif image responses.

-{# TODO authors - I believe this could be explained more.
-Either here or in the paragraph above the chart.
-Tracking pixels are one of the few third-party requests that should be non-cacheable but this is neither mentioned above, nor really explained here as working as intended. #}

 ### Large redirects